monotiller/go-upskilling/readme.md

 ## Feature list
 Please visit the [new feature board](https://github.com/monotiller/go-upskilling/projects/1) for tracking of features coming soon to a repo near you.

+## Getting started
+1. Clone this repository
+2. Open up the directory you clone the repository to in a terminal
+3. Type: `go run .`

+If it is your first time running the program then it may download some dependencies first.
+Please make sure to check what they are in the `go.mod` folder to make sure they are what you expect/do not conflict with packages you may already have installed